 What did we miss?

 Well, a lot!
 Three weeks in Southeast Asia is not a lot of time.
 Even if we had three months, we might not be able to see it all.
 I know we’ll go back someday and I hope we have more time to experience more of this area.
 I can’t wait to visit Laos, the Philippines, Malaysia and Bali!
 And there’s so much more in Thailand and Cambodia that I want to see.
+Plus, I’d love to see more off the beaten track destinations in Vietnam after hitting a lot of the highlights on my previous visit.

 For this trip, our main priority was Thailand, since we had to fly out of Bangkok.
 And I desperately wanted to add Siem Reap since Angkor is super high on my bucket list.
 When I was in Vietnam in 2016, I contemplated adding a Siem Reap side trip but went with Phu Quoc Island instead.
 So now is my time!